shrivinayak/Simple-print/README.md

 # Simple-print

-instructions:
+### A simple cache print procedure for Sim-Cache, Simplescalar Cache Simulator for debugging.

+## Instructions:
-just include the file in cache.c and call the function with the required cache pointer
+1) Include the file in simeple-cache code.
+2) call the function with appropriate cache pointer.